Lokeshrathi/Web-Scrapping-NBA-Visualisation/README.md

 ## Let us visualise data for the players with highest Assists per game.
 ![](/Images/3p.png)
-- As expected we know that **Steph Curry is the best 3 point shooter in the Histroty of NBA.**
+- As expected we know that **Steph Curry is the best 3 point shooter in the History of NBA.**